jigish/slate/README.md

         bind 1:ctrl wait path:~/code '/opt/local/bin/mvim'

     Will bind the keystroke ctrl-1 to run the command `/opt/local/bin/mvim` with the current working directory of `~/code`.
 Slate will also block until the command is done.
+Note that you may **not** use the tilda home directory shortcut within the command itself, it is only allowed within the path.

 * Hide one or more applications: `hide applications`